secureCodeBox/documentation/docs/api/crds/scan.md

 }
 ```

-To select the domains data in this finding, use the notation as shown below.
+To select the domains data in this finding, use the `asList` notation as shown below.

 ```yaml
 annotations: